Fibroids Specialists, NYC

 - Where are your fibroids located?

 Many women with fibroids think that the only possible option is a hysterectomy.
-This is not true in the vast majority of cases and is likely an overused treatment by many gynecologists.
+Unfortunately, this is not true in most cases and is likely an overused treatment by many gynecologists.

 Generally, in our practice, we do our best to avoid counseling a patient to perform a hysterectomy unless it is absolutely necessary because of some other medical issue or simply because the patient wants it.